maxtoroq/DbExtensions/docs/api/DbExtensions/AssociationAttribute/Storage.md

 AssociationAttribute.Storage Property
 =====================================
-Gets or sets a private storage field to hold the value from a column.
+Gets or sets a private storage field to hold the value for the association property.

 **Namespace:** [DbExtensions][1]
 **Assembly:** DbExtensions (in DbExtensions.dll)